 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

-Under SEC rules and regulations, as a "smaller reporting company," we are not required to provide the information otherwise required by this item in this Quarterly Report on Form 10-Q.
+Under SEC rules and regulations, as a "smaller reporting company," we are not required to provide the information otherwise required by this item in this Quarterly Report.

 Item 4.
 Controls and Procedures